UnitVectorY-Labs/jsonparamunit/README.md

 }
 ```

-A few knobs exist for customizing the behavior.
-The first is the constructor for each class can have the Jackson ObjectMapper be passed to it allowing for customization which can be helpful depending on the payload.

-The default behavior for comparing the output using JSON Assert is a strict comparison.
-Meaning that any extra attributes in the output will result in the test failure.
-It is strongly recommended to use this behvaior but if not desired to change this behavior the `isStrict` method can be overridden to return false.
+The `JsonParamUnitTest` can be provided as a constructor parameter to be able to customize the behavior of the test case.

+- The Jackson ObjectMapper can be provided using the `mapper` parameter.
+- The JSON Assert behavior defaults to strict which is highly recommended but can be changed using the `strictOutput` parameter.